Last updated: August 3, 2021

-You can control various settings to adjust how Burp Suite Enterprise Edition handles sites and scan data.
-Click the settings icon and select "Sites and scan data".
+You can adjust various settings to control how Burp Suite Enterprise Edition handles sites and the data generated by their scans.
+To access these options, click the settings icon and select "Sites and scan data".

 When a scan is triggered via the REST API, for example, by a CI/CD pipeline, integrated using the legacy "Burp scan" integration option, Burp Suite Enterprise Edition attempts to attach the scan data to existing sites in the system.
 If no matching site is found, a new site is automatically created instead.

-By default, sites generated using the API are not displayed on the "Sites" page.
-If you enable the "Display sites generated by the API" setting, the site tree will show these sites alongside the sites that you create manually.
+By default, sites generated in this way are not displayed in your site tree.
+However, if you enable this option, the site tree will display them alongside the sites that you create manually using the web UI.

 When a scan is triggered via the REST API using the legacy "Burp scan" integration option, Burp Suite Enterprise Edition uses its built-in site-matching rules to decide whether the scan and its data should be matched with an existing site.
 These site-matching rules are based on both the name of the site and the list of included and excluded URLs.